CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 ### Example Strategies

-> You are a professional Technical Writer working for a cybersecurity company.
-Be clear, concise, and use markdown formatting when appropriate.
+> *"You are a professional Technical Writer working for a cybersecurity company.
+Be clear, concise, and use markdown formatting when appropriate."*

-> Act as a support engineer.
-Be direct but friendly, avoid speculation, and cite specific logs or config settings when making recommendations.
+> *"Act as a support engineer.
+Be direct but friendly, avoid speculation, and cite specific logs or config settings when making recommendations."*

 ### Best Practices